Leasing of Crown land

 A lease grants an exclusive right to occupy a defined area of land.

 Crown land is typically leased by the responsible minister, a delegate of the responsible minister, the Governor in Council or a delegated land manager.
 Who leases the land, for how long and under what terms depends on the relevant legislation and context.

-Where land is leased by a delegated land manager, these leases are subject to approval by the responsible minister or delegate of the responsible minister.
+Where land is leased by a delegated land manager, these leases are subject to approval by the responsible Minister or delegate of the responsible Minister.

-Leasing Policy for Crown land in Victoria
+Leasing policy for Victorian Crown land 2018